-For example, how you file your taxes will change and not knowing what deductions you are allowed can negatively effect your household income.
+For example, how you file your taxes will change and not knowing what deductions you are allowed can negatively affect your household income.
 Having children or even getting a divorce are additional factors that can impact tax filing.

 Here are some helpful tips on filing taxes for married, divorcing and couples with children.

 Filing status is the primary change for marrying and divorcing couples, and it determines the type of tax return each individual will use.
 Depending on filing status, certain deductions and credits can be attributed to your obligation.